o-ran-sc/nonrtric/test/common/README.md

 | `<has-been-deleted>` |  Deleted status, true or false |

 ## Function: api_get_policy_types() ##
-Test of GET /policy_types and optional check of the returned ids.
+Test of GET '/policy_types' or  V2 GET '/v2/policy-types' and optional check of the returned ids.
 To test the response code only, provide the expected response code and ric id (or NORIC if no ric is given).
 To test the contents of the returned json payload, add the list of expected policy type id (or 'EMPTY' for the '{}' type)